Authored Books:

 Gregg D. Caruso (2024).
 Gregg Caruso on Free Will Skepticism,” in How Free Are We?
 Conversations from the Free Will Show, eds.
 Taylor W. Cyr and Matthew T. Flummer.
 New York: Oxford University Press.

 Gregg D. Caruso (2023).
-Why we should reject semiretributivism and be skeptics about basic desert moral responsibility: A reply to John Martin Fischer.”Harvard Review of Philosophy.
-DOI: 10.5840/harvardreview20239151
+Why we should reject semiretributivism and be skeptics about basic desert moral responsibility: A reply to John Martin Fischer.”Harvard Review of Philosophy 30: 63-93.

 Gregg D. Caruso (2023).
 “Preemptive Incapacitation, Victim’s Rights, Desert, and Respect for Persons: Replies to McCormick and Donelson.”Journal of Practical Ethics 10(3): 29-56.